aliabdou92019/mapreduce-bigdata-pipeline-/README.md

 ## 🎯 Overview

-**SoBigData** is a Big Data analytics project built for the **Big Data** course at **Helwan National University**.
+**mapreduce-bigdata-pipeline-** is a Big Data analytics project built for the **Big Data** course at **Helwan National University**.
 It demonstrates real-world, production-grade MapReduce pipelines that process and analyze massive datasets — web server access logs and federal employee salary records — on a Hadoop cluster.

 > _This is a team project.
 Refer to [Credits](#-credits) for all contributors._